Skip to content

 EstimatedTimeLag After consumer groups consume topics.
 Estimated time (in seconds) to exhaust partition offset lag.

 OffsetLag After consumer groups consume topics.
-Lag of partition-level consumer in terms of offsets.
+Partition-level consumer lag in terms of offsets.

 Objects